-The Complaint was filed with the Asian Domain Name Dispute Resolution Centre (the "Centre") on October 22, 2015 and the Complainant chose sole panelist to review this case in accordance with the Uniform Domain Name Dispute Resolution Policy ("the Policy") which was adopted by the ICANN and came into effect on October 24, 1999, the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules") became effective on September 28, 2013 and the Supplemental Rules thereof which came into effective on July 31, 2015.
+The Complaint was filed with the Asian Domain Name Dispute Resolution Centre (the "Centre") on October 22, 2015 and the Complainant chose a sole panelist to review this case in accordance with the Uniform Domain Name Dispute Resolution Policy (the "Policy") which was adopted by the ICANN and came into effect on October 24, 1999, the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules") that became effective on September 28, 2013 and the Supplemental Rules thereof which became effective on July 31, 2015.

 On October 22, 2015, the Centre confirmed the receipt of the Complaint and Annexes thereof, and transmitted by email to Zhengzhou Zitian Network Technology Co., Ltd. (the Registrar of the domain name) a request for registrar verification in connection with the domain name at issue.
-On October 23, the said Registrar made the said verification to the Centre, and pointed out that the language used in the Registration Agreement is Chinese.
+On the same day, the said Registrar made the said verification to the Centre, and pointed out that the language used in the Registration Agreement is Chinese.

 On November 3, 2015, the Centre confirmed the receipt of case fee from the Complainant.
 On November 9, the Centre sent the Complainant a request to translate the Complainant into Chinese on or prior to November 14, 2015.
 On November 12, 2015, the Complainant submitted to the Centre a request that English be used as the language of the administrative proceeding.
+On November 23, 2015, the Centre confirmed the receipt of the language request from the Complainant, and expressed that it shall forward the request to the Respondent and refer the language issue to be decided by the Panelist.

 On November 23, 2015, the Centre sent the formal Complaint Notice to the Respondent and requested the Respondent to reply within 20 days (on or prior to December 13) in accordance with the Rules and Supplement Rules, and forwarded the Complaint, all the Annexes thereof as well as the language request from the Complainant.
 The procedures for this case formally commenced on November 23, 2015.
-Later that day, the Registrar replied that they tried contacting the Respondent by email and phone, but could not get in touch with the Respondent.
-Then, the Centre issued a revised the Complainant Notice.